-The UMass Lowell Department of Civil & Environmental Engineering offers master's degree programs in Civil & Environmental Engineering and in Environmental Studies.
-Options within the Master of Science in Civil and Environmental Engineering include: Environmental Engineering, Geotechnical Engineering, Geoenvironmental, Structural Engineering, and Transportation Engineering.
+The UMass Lowell Department of Civil & Environmental Engineering offers master's degree programs in Civil Engineering and in Environmental Studies.
+Options within the Master of Science in Civil Engineering include: Environmental Engineering, Geotechnical Engineering, Geoenvironmental, Structural Engineering, and Transportation Engineering.
 There are two concentrations within the Master of Science in Environmental Engineering - one in Atmospheric Sciences, and another in Environmental Engineering Sciences.

 Admission to a particular engineering option is open to applicants with undergraduate degrees in engineering, mathematics or science.
 The degree requires successful completion of 30 credit hours of course work, or 24 credit hours of instruction and a publishable thesis, or 27 hours of course work and preparation of a project report.

 Courses are scheduled in the late afternoon and evening to provide study opportunities for students with full-time employment.
 Successful completion of undergraduate prerequisite courses is required prior to registering for graduate courses.
 However, undergraduate prerequisites and selected graduate courses, that do not have prerequisites, may be taken during the first year of study, but only with the written permission of the student’s advisor.
 Required undergraduate prerequisite courses are listed in descriptions of the core graduate courses shown below.